tsnellgrove/dark_castle3/doc/to_do.md

 	- can see layout of castle from here including weather vane on top of round room
 	- see village as well - cecily maybe?
 Or pub window at least
 	- possibly even see weather vane well enough to see that it locks and how to get there?
-- south-west of main_hall goes to balista tower
+- south-west of main_hall goes to catapult_tower
 	- stairs to tower have collapsed
+	- can get to top and catapult via tree (see tree climbing)
-	- baby roc has made it's nest here atop some kind of platform
+	- baby roc has made it's nest here atop some kind of platform / scafolding
 	- if player tries to climb platform, roc appears and thwarts
 	- all stolen items go to roc nest
 	- roc really just wants to escape - looks towards west window freq; calls for mama